Best Natural Supplements for Anxiety

 Nervine herbs are available in capsule form, liquid extracts, and teas.

 I talk lots more about nervine herbs in Feed Your Calm, but here I'll just mention one supplement in this category.
+(Since this group are herbs, take special caution if you are on pharmaceutical medications or are pregnant or nursing.)

 Garden of Life Mykind Organics has an interesting product called Sleep Well that includes several nervine herbs and L-theanine.